douglas-watson/muigi/docs/index.rst

 *Muigi the Microplumber* is a set of tools to control microfluidic devices.
 Currently, it provides drivers to communicate with hardware (and therefore simplify that task for any other piece of python software) as well as a web interface to control a setup from a web browser.
+It also provides an 'application' layer for example applications (only a gradient chip for the moment)

 Contents: